wenxiliao/starter-academic2/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am currently a PhD candidate (September 2019 - Present) at the University of Toronto.
+I am currently a PhD candidate (Direct Entry: 2019 - Present) at the University of Toronto.
 My research focuses on biochar effects on plant responses and water quality on green roofs.

 I received my Honours Bachelor of Science (HBSc) degree with high distinction from the University of Toronto (2015 - 2019), with double majors in Forest Conservation and Physical Geography and minor in GIS.